52

 52 Weeks · 18 Sports · One Champion

 Every major sport, one fantasy league.
 Set a 10-player lineup drawn from across the sporting calendar — and prove you're the best all-around sports fan, not just the loudest one about a single game.
+Run it with your own crew: the app hosts your league end to end, scoring all 18 sports automatically.

 📲